ncd2dq/MachineLearningFromScratch/README.md

 # Machine Learning From Scratch

 This repo is intended to give you a good understanding of the basics of Machine Learning from scratch (no dependencies except numpy).

-There are many amazing libraries out there like TensorFlow, pytorch, and scikitlearn - just to name a few - that use GPU optimization, implement the latest algorithms, and are written in C to deliver the greatest performance.
+There are many amazing libraries out there like TensorFlow, pytorch, and scikitlearn - just to name a few - that use GPU optimization, implement the latest algorithms, and are written in C to deliver the best performance.
 The only problem with these libraries is that they abstract the HELL out of everything.

-This is great if you're a professional who just needs to deliver production code that is reliable, fast, and scalable, but if you're just starting out with Machine Learning it can make the "hands on" approach a lot less... well... "hands on".
+Abstraction is great if you're a professional who needs to deliver production code that is reliable, fast, and scalable, but if you're just starting out with Machine Learning it can make the "hands on" approach a lot less... well... "hands on".

 I found that during my journey through Machine Learning I kept asking myself, "but how does this work??", and although I read through many repo's and ML libraries to try and understand, everything seemed